john-dobbs/john-dobbs.github.io/essays/javascript-var-vs-let.md

 The above code frees the memory associated with the variable arr after the data is no longer needed, this could be useful for processing large amounts of data, but the focus of this article is web development, how often is a website going to send a bunch of raw data to a client for processing, not often.

 Browser Support
+Browser support is a concern for any website.
+According to [caniuse.com](https://caniuse.com/#search=let), roughly 10% of global internet users have a browser that does not support the let keyword.
+JavaScript is often used throughout the checkout process for input validation, of all the reasons for someone to abandon the checkout process, an unresponsive page because of using let instead of var should not be one of them.